-- SIPRI says acquisition plans for Arctic use include "the second phase of the \$1.5 billion (\$1.5 billion US) Joint Uninhabited Surveillance and Target Acquisition System (JUSTAS) project for 6 unmanned aerial vehicles (UAVs) for maritime and Arctic patrol." - Contract award for JUSTAS planned for 2020 and final delivery planned for 2025 - Imagery from Project Epsilon is not frequent enough to allow for real time tracking of ship traffic, so it is argued that aerial surveillance has to augment satellite surveillance, notably through UAVs. - Defense Update reported in 2013 that companies interested in bidding for the Canadian project include the Israel Aerospace Industries proposing the Heron UAV, General Atomics proposing the Reaper, and Elbit Systems proposing the Hermes 900. - It was noted in an article by David Pugliese in May 2015 that the US-built Predator could be pulling ahead as the preferred option.
+- SIPRI says acquisition plans for Arctic use include "the second phase of the \$1.5 billion (\$1.5 billion US) Joint Uninhabited Surveillance and Target Acquisition System (JUSTAS) project for 6 unmanned aerial vehicles (UAVs) for maritime and Arctic patrol." - Contract award for JUSTAS planned for 2020 and final delivery planned for 2025 - Acquisition plans include up to 12 UAVs but, according to SIPRI's 2016 Background Paper, no orders had yet been placed yet.
+However, some of the UAVs dedicated to Arctic surveillance have become a priority. - Imagery from Project Epsilon is not frequent enough to allow for real time tracking of ship traffic, so it is argued that aerial surveillance has to augment satellite surveillance, notably through UAVs. - Defense Update reported in 2013 that companies interested in bidding for the Canadian project include the Israel Aerospace Industries proposing the Heron UAV, General Atomics proposing the Reaper, and Elbit Systems proposing the Hermes 900. - It was noted in an article by David Pugliese in May 2015 that the US-built Predator could be pulling ahead as the preferred option.